-- 1.1 The term Independent Practitioner encompasses all those members of The Society and College of Radiographers (SCoR) who are healthcare practitioners (whether registered with a regulatory body or not) and who are not directly classed as employees. - 1.2 Independent Practitioners provide services to Healthcare Commissioners, Trusts and Health Boards, corporate medical companies and, in some cases, directly to members of the public who may self-refer.
+- 1.1 The term Independent Practitioner encompasses all those members of The Society and College of Radiographers (SCoR) who are healthcare practitioners (whether registered with a regulatory body or not) and who are not directly classed as employees.
+They provide services to Healthcare Commissioners, Trusts and Health Boards, corporate medical companies and, in some cases, directly to members of the public who may self-refer.
 These services include diagnostic imaging, screening, Dual Energy X-Ray Absorptiometry (DEXA), therapy and education.
-Independent practitioner members may, for example, be self-employed, partners, company directors, franchisors or franchisees. - 1.3 There is increasing demand on diagnostic imaging and therapy services to meet the requirements of the various National Screening Programmes, local and national targets for diagnosis and treatment as well as new initiatives on early cancer diagnosis.
-The coalition government's white paper 'Liberating the NHS' outlines the role General Practitioners (GPs) will have in leading commissioning in England which will include all 'willing and able' providers.
-This will accentuate the need for alternative high quality specialist services providing services to the NHS who may also be able to offer provision closer to where people live. - 1.4 The SCoR supports the role of the independent practitioner and recognises the need for policies to enable them to provide high professional standards of care.
-This document provides guidelines for professional practice for members who are working within the definition stated above; it does not directly apply to employees of independent providers. - 1.5 This document does not advise on legal and internal revenue matters for independent practice, or on the setting up of private companies.
-Additional advice on these matters should be sought from appropriate sources.
+Independent practitioner members may, for example, be self-employed, partners, company directors, franchisors or franchisees. - 1.2 There is increasing demand on diagnostic imaging and therapy services to meet the requirements of the various national screening programmes, local and national targets for diagnosis and treatment as well as new initiatives on early cancer diagnosis.
+Following implementation of the coalition government's Health and Social Care Act (2012), General Practitioners (GPs) have a leading role in commissioning services in England which can include provision by 'Any Qualified Provider' (AQP).
+This has accentuated the need for alternative high quality specialist services providing services to the NHS who may also be able to offer provision closer to where people live.
+The SCoR has published jointly with the Royal College of Radiologists and the Royal College of General Practitioners a good practice guide for delivering services in primary care.2